Sunday, December 27, 2009

 Of course I didn't.
 I was a film critic for a local paper.
 The subjects of the show were public figures whose pictures I was literally invited to take at press conferences.
 I've been assured by the constitution of the United States that nobody needs permission to display a public figure's image on their wall.
 Nevertheless, Malden decided that my pictures were weird and that some people might not like them.
 He declared that no pictures would be shown without signed releases from the subjects.

 Some of my subjects know my work.
-I was sure that Emilio Estevez would say yes because one of my photos was once spied on his refrigerator.
+I was sure that Emilio Estevez would say yes because one of my photos was on his refrigerator.
 But I was concerned about people like Ted Turner or Hugh Hefner or Menachem Golan.
 To them, I would have been just another schmuck paparazzi who took their picture one day and disappeared into the crowd.
 What would they think when they opened their mail to find ugly Xeroxes of their faces distorted into hideous mutants, along with a letter asking permission for the Academy of Motion Picture Arts and Sciences to make an enormous blow-up of the monstrosity to display in a popular public place where all their friends went?

 But what did it matter who said no. My reaction was "Great, let's go.
-66 pictures is plenty for a show."
+66 pictures is plenty for a show, especially with so many incredible people saying yes."
 When's the last time you saw a gallery show with 66 goddam photographs.
 More than enough.
 Doug Edwards agreed and the blowups were actually ordered, but then the word came down from Malden.
 The whole thing was cancelled.
 66 yeses somehow confirmed in his mind that the show must not go on.
 It was a question of whether the glass was half empty or half full, though 22 noes is only a third of the yeses.
 He was worried about the people who didn't respond.
 (Huh?
 Maybe they wouldn't like the ugly pictures of other people who gave their permission?)
 Also, some of the negatives were big negatives.
 Harry Dean Stanton not only said no, he threatened to sue the Academy if they displayed my picture of him.
 (On what possible grounds?
 Malicious surreal facial reconstruction of a celebrity in an artwork?)
 Here's the shot.

 In any case, Doug and I got the runaround.
 The Academy was enthusiastic about the show, they looked forward to doing it, some time, maybe the next spring, unless they got that new air conditioning system, which would mean the lobby might be torn up, so they might do the show in another location, or possibly later in the year.